-The USA-Mexico BASA is an agreement between the government of the United States of America and the Mexican government for the promotion of aviation safety.
-This bilateral international treaty was implemented in Montreal on September 18, 2007 by the Federal Transportation Authorities of the United States of America and Mexico and now binds the governments of the two countries.
-Implementation authorities in the United States are the Federal Aviation Administration (FAA) of the Department of Transportation and, in Mexico, the Directorate General of Civil Aviation (DGAC) of the Department of Communications and Transportation.
-BASA`s airworthiness authorization judgment, which requires that the design or modification of a civilian aviation product be in accordance with the standards agreed between the United States and Mexico and that it be in a safe condition.
-When standards are met, the exporter receives an airworthiness export certificate.
-Since products no longer need to be returned to the U.S. for approval before being sent to a final consumer, direct shipment can be made, resulting in reduced costs, reduced regulatory burdens, improved aviation safety and continued growth of the aerospace industry in Mexico.
-One of the most notable changes in recent years, which has made Mexico`s aerospace industry more favourable to foreign capital, was the implementation of the bilateral U.S.-Mexico aviation security agreement in September 2007.
-Prior to the ratification of this agreement, Aerospace parts manufactured in Mexico had to be sent to the United States for faa safety certifications.
-With BASA, aerospace parts manufactured in Mexico can now be certified in Mexico and used in the manufacture of larger products or sold directly to end consumers.
+The United States-Mexico BASA is an agreement between the Government of the United States of America and the Government of the United Mexican States for the promotion of aviation safety.
+This bilateral international treaty was implemented by the federal transportation authorities of the United States of America and Mexico in Montreal on September 18, 2007 and is now binding on the governments of the two countries.
+The executing authorities in the United States are the Federal Aviation Administration (FAA) of the Ministry of Transportation and in Mexico the Mexican General Directorate of Civil Aviation (DGAC) of the Ministry of Communications and Transport.
+The bilateral aviation safety agreement between the United States and Mexico has further expanded Mexico`s aerospace industry.
+This is another important step between the two governments to strengthen trade cooperation while raising safety standards. ==References=====External links===The Department of Transportation today announced the signing of a new, modernized air transport agreement that will expand opportunities for passenger and cargo airlines to provide services between the United States and Mexico and strengthen economic ties between the two countries.
+The new agreement with Mexico includes unlimited market access for U.S. and Mexican airlines, improved intermodal rights, price flexibility and other important commercial rights.
+One of the most notable changes in recent years that has made Mexico`s aerospace industry more conducive to foreign capital was the implementation of the Bilateral Aviation Safety Agreement (ABA) between the United States and Mexico in September 2007.
+Prior to the ratification of this agreement, aerospace parts manufactured in Mexico had to be sent to the United States to obtain FAA safety certifications.
+With BASA, Mexican aerospace parts can now be certified in Mexico and used in the manufacture of larger products or sold directly to end users.